getbraincloud/braincloud-csharp/BrainCloudClient/Assets/BrainCloud/Nintendo/README-Nintendo.txt

             Debug.Log("There was a problem with your account");
         }

-        //Token and External ID NEEDED for BrainCloud Authenticate call.
+        //Token and External ID needed for BrainCloud Authenticate call.
         _nsaIdToken = Encoding.UTF8.GetString(nsaIdTokenRequest.Token);
         _externalId = nsaIdTokenRequest.NsaId.ToString();